yokawasa/yokawasa.github.io/content/posts/2023-01-28-finched-rails-cli.md

 Now you're ready to start develop Rails app using `finched`, the alias you've just created.

+Let's create a Rails project named `weblog` and start the Rails server as follows:

 ```bash
 finched rails new weblog
 cd weblog